HelloKitty/Booma.Proxy/README.md

 Each packet has a 2 byte operation code.
 For the Patch service that operation code is called [PatchNetworkOperationCode](https://github.com/HelloKitty/Booma.Proxy/blob/master/src/Booma.Proxy.Packets.Common/OperationCodes/PatchNetworkOperationCode.cs) and for the Game services that operation code is called [GameNetworkOperationCode](https://github.com/HelloKitty/Booma.Proxy/blob/master/src/Booma.Proxy.Packets.Common/OperationCodes/GameNetworkOperationCode.cs).

-Packets, or payloads as their data is referred to in the project, are usuallt dispatched to handlers that can handle them.
-There can be many handlers per-payload.
+Packets, or payloads as their data is referred to in the project, are usually dispatched to handlers that can handle them.
+There can be more than one handler per-payload defined.
 Depending on the situation you may want to use one or the other.
-See an example of a typical handler here that's called [SharedWelcomePayloadHandler](https://github.com/HelloKitty/Booma.Proxy/blob/master/src/Booma.Proxy.Client.Unity.Authentication/Handlers/SharedWelcomePayloadHandler.cs).
+See an example of a handler here that's called [SharedWelcomePayloadHandler](https://github.com/HelloKitty/Booma.Proxy/blob/master/src/Booma.Proxy.Client.Unity.Authentication/Handlers/SharedWelcomePayloadHandler.cs).
 It handles a welcome message and initializes the provided encryption IVs.

 TODO continue doc